OttoMeister/Siemens-Tia-Portal-PID-Controller/README.md

 Please refrain from debating the functions; they work as intended.
 Feel free to copy and use them.
 If you'd like, share your experiences with my software with others.

 ## Using instruction
 The controller produce a outputs from 0 to 100.
 If used with a binary actor you shoud use the clock generator for pulse width modulation.
 The PI controller are disigned to run alone.
 Usefull for pressure regulation.
 The PID controller is a combination of PI and D controller.
 Usefull for temperature regulation.
-The controller should alwasys stoped with the reset input is the regulation loop is disturbed.
+The controller should alwasys stoped with the reset input if the regulation loop is disturbed.
 This prevents the integral to windup.

 - ir_Input = The mesuered value of pressure or themperature
 - ir_Setpoint = The demanded value of pressure or themperature